iLawFD/Titanic-/README.md

 # Titanic-

 # The solution for this problelm is explained in the Notebook's markdown along with my reasons.
-Make sure to check it out.
-Also i wrote the accuracy at the end
+Make sure to check it out
+# Also i wrote the accuracy at the end